meziantou/Meziantou.Framework/src/Meziantou.Framework.InlineSnapshotTesting/readme.md

 ````

 Then, run the tests.
 It will show you a diff tool where you can compare the expected value and the new value.
-Once you accept the change, the test is updated:
+Once you accept the change, the source code is updated:

 ````c#
 var data = new